datacarpentry/spreadsheets-socialsci/_extras/guide.md

 functions won't work for them.
 They will need to type in their language's equivalent of that word in the formula.
 * The spreadsheet for this episode has two tabs.
 The first tab is data stored as `DD-MM-YYYY`, the second is `MM-DD-YYYY`.
 If learners use the wrong tab for their location, they will get a `#VALUE` error.
+* When using Libre Office, it is helpful to first save the file in ods format.
+Then be sure to convert the date column to type date by right clicking on the cell, choose "Format Cells..." then choose Date and take a type of date that uses `DD/MM/YYYY`, such as English (Botswana).
+Once you click ok, you will find that the date has been pre-pended by an apostrophe.
+For example 21/11/2016 becomes '21/11/2016.
+Edit the cell to remove the apostrophe.
+You will then find that the day(), month() and year() functions work.
 #### [Quality assurance](../04-quality-assurance/)

 The challenge with this lesson is that the instructor's version of the spreadsheet software is going to look different than about half the room's.
 It makes